kalohq/recon/README.md

 Recon
 =====

-Powerful documentation utilities for React
+Code Intelligence for React Applications.

 [![Build Status](https://travis-ci.org/recon-js/recon.svg?branch=master)](https://travis-ci.org/recon-js/recon)

 ### What?

 1. An **intelligence engine** for understanding your component ecosystem
-2. A **playground framework** for creating developer tools
+2. A **playground framework** for creating next-gen developer tools

 ### When?